adinom/exchangeratesapi/README.md

 -Setup data in PHP array and encode into a JSON string using json_encode().

 -Finally, the curl_exec() function is used to execute the POST request.
+Exchangerates.php
+# to use this code
+-To run this php script on a local machine turn on Apache server so you can have an enabled php server on your computer and open your web browser and type localhost/Exchangerates.php.